Acupuncture

 Acupuncture is a practice that dates back 2,000 years to ancient China.
 This medicine looks at the entire person as opposed to focusing only on what disease or dysfunction they are currently experiencing.
 The point of the medicine is to bring balance back to the system as a whole.

-How can acupuncture help you?
-Your acupuncturist will ask many questions to get a more holistic picture of you as an individual and then try to identify the root of the problem.
-By treating the root, the branch or symptom clears up and goes away.
-It is best used in a preventative manner, keeping your system in balance as opposed to waiting until your system is so disharmonized that disease has set in.
+Acupuncture is best used in a preventative manner, keeping your system in balance as opposed to waiting until your system is so disharmonized that disease has set in.
 That being said acupuncture can certainly assist you in harmonizing your system regardless of your baseline health when treatment starts.
-A variety of tools are used in acupuncture to help facilitate well being and health; some of them don't even involve needles.
-Your acupuncturist will work with you to determine which modalities will be most beneficial to you and whatever problem you are dealing with.

 Is acupuncture painful?

-Why choose Balance Studio for your
+Why choose Balance Studio for your acupuncture needs?

-As with all of our services at Balance Studio you will receive individualized attention.
-Jamie will take the time to understand your needs and what will make you most comfortable.
-Unlike other acupuncturists Jamie has many skills to draw from to help with your healthcare needs including massage and Pilates training.
+Unlike some other acupuncturists Jamie has many skills to draw from to help with your healthcare needs including massage and Pilates training.
 This will allow her to provide you with exercises and stretches to help with chronic pain and postural correction.
 Her massage therapy skills will help ease aches and pains and provide a deeper level of relaxation when appropriate.
-Most importantly she will use all of her nineteen years of experience in the healthcare industry to assist you in meeting your goals.
+Most importantly she will use all of her twenty two years of experience in the healthcare industry to assist you in meeting your goals.

-As with all of our services at Balance Studio you will receive individualized attention.
-Jamie will take the time to understand your needs and what will make you most comfortable.
-Unlike other acupuncturists Jamie has many skills to draw from to help with your healthcare needs including massage and Pilates training.
+Unlike some other acupuncturists Jamie has many skills to draw from to help with your healthcare needs including massage and Pilates training.
 This will allow her to provide you with exercises and stretches to help with chronic pain and postural correction.
 Her massage therapy skills will help ease aches and pains and provide a deeper level of relaxation when appropriate.
-Most importantly she will use all of her nineteen years of experience in the healthcare industry to assist you in meeting your goals.
+Most importantly she will use all of her twenty two years of experience in the healthcare industry to assist you in meeting your goals.

 Our Traditional Chinese Medicine modalities include: